ollix/MetalNanoVG/README.md

  * Shared buffers between CPU and GPU.
  * Various Metal states are cached whenever possible.
- * Low overheads compared to OpenGL.
+ * Low overhead compared to OpenGL.
  * Pre-compiled shaders. (no need to compile shaders at runtime)
  * Seamless integration with powerful Metal features such as [Metal Performance Shaders](https://developer.apple.com/documentation/metalperformanceshaders).